 9. Pagudpud (Luzon)

-Ten years ago this area started to be known as the Boracay of the north, heralding a tourist boom that still has not arrived.
-And yes, it is true that Saud Beach has little or nothing to envy of the real Boracay—except access is much more of a slog and it lacks the comforts of the super luxury resorts of the latter.
+Ten years ago this area started becoming known as the Boracay of the north, heralding a tourist boom that still has not arrived.
+And yes, it is true that Saud Beach can easily rival Boracay—except getting there is much more of a slog and it lacks the comforts of the super luxury resorts of the latter.
 Even so, you can find simple places right on the beach like Jun and Carol Beach Cottages.

 This very long, fine white-sand beach lined with slender coconut trees is truly wonderful and is complemented by other nearby beaches that are smaller but also beautiful.
 Blue Lagoon is a good example and has several great resorts such as Casa Consuelo Resort.